saibotsivad/drover/docs/rfc/2026-04-21-git-clone-startup.md

 ## Plugin id grammar

 Plugin ids must match `^[a-z][a-z0-9-]*$`, 1–64 characters.
-The `drover-` prefix is reserved for first-party plugins.
+The `drover-` prefix is used for first-party plugins.
 Ids must be unique within an agent's initializer list — if you need to run the same plugin twice (e.g. two git clones), provide two instances with distinct ids.

 First-party ids:
-- `auto-git` — the git clone plugin described in this RFC
+- `drover-auto-git` — the git clone plugin described in this RFC

 ## Execution flow